m-reza-rahman/jboss-eap-on-app-service/README.md

 * In the portal home, go to 'Subscriptions'.
 Note down your subscription ID.
 * In the portal home, go to 'Microsoft Entra ID' -> App registrations -> New registration.
 For the name, specify jakartaee-cafe-principal-`<your suffix>` and hit 'Register'.
 * In the portal home, go to 'Microsoft Entra ID' -> App registrations -> All applications.
 Select jakartaee-cafe-principal-`<your suffix>`.
+Note down the tenant ID and client ID.
 Go to Certificates & secrets -> New client secret.
 Specify a description such as 'Jakarta EE Cafe Secret'.
 Hit 'Add'.
 Note down the secret value.
 * Clone this repository into your own GitHub account.
 * Go to Settings -> Secrets and variables -> Actions on your GitHub repository.
 * Click 'New repository secret'.
 Specify the secret name to be 'AZURE_CREDENTIALS'.
 The Value will be like below: